 This is why it’s essential that a growing and developing child is able to properly absorb nutrients, which is virtually impossible to do with a damaged small intestine.

 Doctors in Denver, Colorado followed 1,339 children born from 1993-2004.
 They followed the children for 20 years and regularly tested them for the development of transglutaminase auto-antibodies (tTGA), a marker for celiac disease.
 They found that 112 children developed celiac disease autoimmunity, and 66 of those patients eventually also met criteria for celiac disease.
-Of the children diagnosed with celiac disease, 30 percent were asymptomatic.
+Of the children diagnosed with celiac disease, 30 percent had silent celiac (asymptomatic).

 This study offers several important findings to understanding the critical nature of early detection in children:

 (a) The study found that celiac disease was three times as prevalent in this test group than in the U.S. population.
 This either suggests that the prevalence of celiac disease is much higher than original researchers noted, or more likely, that the occurrence of celiac disease in this generation of children is triple the national average.
-Knowing that this upcoming generation of children might be more susceptible to celiac disease makes the urgency for early detection even more critical.
+The fact that this new generation of children may be more susceptible to celiac disease makes the urgency for early detection even more critical.

-(b) The study’s findings also suggest that screening for celiac disease in children should be done throughout adolescence (and even into adulthood), as nearly half of diagnosed participants developed celiac disease after the age of five.
+(b) The study’s findings also suggest the case for more widespread screening for celiac disease in children.
+Screening should be done throughout adolescence (and even into adulthood), as nearly half of diagnosed participants developed celiac disease after the age of five.

-While it’s known that just under one percent of the population or 1 in 133 people have celiac disease, what is lesser known is that 80 percent of people with celiac disease don’t even know they have it!
+About one percent of the population or 1 in 100 people have celiac disease, however, the kicker is that 80 percent of people with celiac disease don’t know they have it!
 This adds up to about 1.4 million people in the U.S. who have no clue that celiac disease is raging inside of them.

-Without better screening techniques and recognition of celiac disease symptoms beyond digestive disorders, I don’t know that people will be able to detect the disease early enough before it turns into more serious disorders.
+Without better screening techniques and recognition of celiac disease symptoms beyond digestive disorders, I don’t know that people will be able to detect the disease early enough before it turns into a more serious disorder(s).